lexruee/learning-docker/README.md

 Depending on your system, you will need to fix your DNS config, so the docker registry is accessible.
+Quck fix: Edit your /etc/resolv.conf and add `nameserver 8.8.8.8`

 ## Installation on Ubuntu 18.04 Server